Sarfaraj028/quora-rest-api/README.md

 # quora-rest-api
-This going to be simple restfull api for quora posts, where we can perfom CRUD operation
+This is going to be simple restfull api for quora posts, where we can perfom CRUD operations.